lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-where-do-we-start-refactoring-a-large-method.md

 > There is so much to nip away at.
 > Where do we start?

 Has this happened to you?
-If it has, you may also know that if we pick a less than ideal place to start, the abstractions we come up with may be no better.
+If it has, you may also know that if we pick a less than ideal place to start, the abstractions we develop will be no better.

 So, again, where do we start?